 A bachelor's degree in a related field, such as computer science or information science is usually necessary for most Java architect positions.
 These programs typically cover programming languages, data management, systems and software architecture, networks and security.
 Upon graduation, individuals should have a thorough understanding of computers and application development.

-- Take courses that teach skills employers are looking for.
+- Take courses that teach employer-preferred skills.
 Some schools offer courses that pertain directly to Java, such as Java application development, Java data structures and programming with Java.
 Students may want to explore what Java courses are offered by a school before enrolling in a bachelor's program.